ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 The API has changed to reflect the new BankID API (v 6.0).
 An overview of those changes can be found [in this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/402).

+#### Rename API Wrapper

+As we've added support for the new Verify API, we have renamed the existing API into App API.
+These changes shouold gho unnoiced for most of you if you are using the high level abstractions.

+* `IBankIdApiClient` is renamed into `IBankIdAppApiClient`
+* `BankIdApiClient` is renamed into `BankIdAppApiClient`
+* `BankIdSimulatedApiClient` is renamed into `BankIdSimulatedAppApiClient`
+* `BankIdSimulatedApiClient` is renamed into `BankIdSimulatedAppApiClient`
+* `BankIdApiClientExtensions` is renamed into `BankIdAppApiClientExtensions`

 ### Custom options

 Some API changes (as described above) propagates to the options you can customize per authentication scheme.
 The following options have been changed: